 The program emphasizes the use of engineering technology and management perspectives to solve complex problems, make decisions, and manage risk, all within the framework of complex systems analysis and design.
 Participants will graduate with more than an engineering management degree.
 They will be prepared to perform better in their current jobs and to achieve greater success in their engineering management careers.

 The UMass Amherst College of Engineering is ranked the best public engineering school in New England and has a long tradition of distance education.
 The program also boasts a long line of successful alumni working in leading engineering firms.
 Program participants can thus build networks with leaders in the field.

 Qualified students with B.S. degrees from engineering, management science, or related disciplines are encouraged to apply.
 There are two application deadlines: July 1 for Fall admission; November 15 for Spring admission.
-The application requirements can be found at http://www.umass.edu/gradschool/admissions/admissions-requirements.
+See the application requirements.